 The best time to hike it

-Due to its steep paths, stone steps, and humidity of the place.
-Do hiking through Machu Picchu mountain in the dry season is highly recommendable.
-Remember that the Machu Picchu zone has two well-defined weather during the year.
-The rainy season (December to March) where hard rains, high humidity, and cloudiness will be common.
-The Dry Season (April – November) is characterized by clear skies, warm weather, and hard sunshine rays.
+Remember that the inca citadel of Machu Picchu zone has two well-defined weather during the year.
+During the rainy season (December to March), expect hard rains, high humidity, and cloud forest.
+The Dry Season (April – November) features clear skies, warm weather, and intense sunshine rays.
 Therefore, if you want to avoid slips, bumps, and some falls, the dry season is for you!

 How to get your tickets